There is not enough diversity in fashion, but this is not a new statement.

 Karith Foster, chief executive of the consultancy Inversity solutions, leads presentations where they talk about their biases.
 Image Courtesy of The New York Times

 A person who has been discriminated against knows what discrimination looks and feels like.
-A person whose ideas are often shut down or disregarded because of the color of their skin, their background, or their gender will be able to see when those voices in the room have been silenced.
+A person whose ideas are often shut down or disregarded because of the color of their skin, their background, their accent, their religion or their gender will be able to see when those voices in the room have been silenced.

 Several fashion companies make the mistake of thinking that diversity is simply hiring a diverse workforce for entry-level jobs.
 These employees, who often work face-to-face with the customers as sales associates, stylists, or cashiers, are very important for a coherent and functional workflow in a fashion company.
 But real change towards equity in fashion can only happen when the leadership team of a fashion company is diversified.